-- bibliographic coupling relations (i.e., multiple items citing the same publication). - Create a map based on a text corpus.6 This option requires a text corpus.
+- relations (i.e., multiple items being cited by the same publication) or bibliographic coupling relations (i.e., multiple items citing the same publication). - Create a map based on a text corpus.
+This option requires a text corpus.
 The corpus is stored in a corpus file.
 A corpus file is a text file that contains on each line a piece of text.
 This piece of text can be an entire document or some part of a document, for example a section, a paragraph, or a sentence.
 All texts are assumed to be in English.
 Using natural language processing techniques, VOSviewer extracts terms from the corpus file, where a term is defined as a sequence of nouns and adjectives (ending with a noun).
 Based on the extracted terms, VOSviewer creates a term map.
 This is a map in which terms are located in such a way that the distance between two terms provides an indication of the number of co-occurrences of the terms.
 In general, the smaller the distance between two terms, the larger the number of cooccurrences of the terms.
 Two terms are said to co-occur if they both occur on the same line of the corpus file.
-It is also possible to create a term map based on a Web of Science or Scopus file7 instead of a corpus file.
+It is also possible to create a term map based on a Web of Science or Scopus file instead of a corpus file.
 In that case, terms are extracted from the titles and abstracts of scientific publications. - Open Map dialog box.
 Map data can be read from a map file.
 The map file must contain coordinates of items.
 The file may also contain, for example, labels, descriptions, weights, and cluster numbers of items.
 In addition to a map file, one may also provide a network file.
 The network file contains the adjacency matrix of a network.
 Based on this matrix, lines can be displayed between the items in a map.
 Instead of a map file and a network file, it is also possible to use Pajek files.
 For a detailed discussion of map files and network files, we refer to Sections 3.1 and 3.2. - Save.
-This split button offers three options: - Save map.
-This option is the default choice.
-Choose this option to save the currently active map in a map file.
-Map files are discussed in Section 3.1.
-Instead of a map file, it is also possible to use a Pajek file.
+This split button offers three options:

-6 We refer to Van Eck and Waltman (2011) for more information about this option.
+$^{\rm 6}$ We refer to Van Eck and Waltman (2011) for more information about this option.

-7 Like Web of Science, Scopus is a major bibliographic database of scientific publications.
+&lt;sup>7 Like Web of Science, Scopus is a major bibliographic database of scientific publications.
 Scopus is produced by Elsevier and is available at www.scopus.com.
 A subscription is required.